Waiter Resume Format

 Use with Caution

-Pro Tip: Over 75% of restaurants use ATS software to filter early applications.
-The reverse chronological resume format offers the best compatibility, boosting your chances of making it to the interview stage as a waiter.
+Pro Tip: Over 75% of restaurants and hospitality groups use ATS to filter resumes.
+The reverse chronological format has the highest compatibility rate, making it the safest bet for your waiter resume format.

 Header / Contact Information